TRT Global - Libya’s latest clashes explained: What this round of violence could signal

 Kikli, also known as “Gnewa,” rose to power by forming a brigade in Tripoli’s Abu Salim district, which later became the foundation of the Stability Support Apparatus (SSA), officially established in 2021 by a Presidential Council decree.

-“After taking up his position, Gnewa established close contact with Prime Minister Dbeibah,” says Taha Yasin Akar, a political and security analyst specialising in the Middle East.
+“After taking up his position, Gnewa established close contact with Prime Minister Dbeibah,” says Taha Yasin, a political and security analyst specialising in the Middle East.

 “As a result, he managed to place his loyalists — directly or indirectly — in many key government positions within the Tripoli-based administration,” he tells TRT World.